 Night pictures are easy on the eyes, the flash range is more than sufficient and the contrast and clarity are top-notch.
 You'll even notice there is minimal "white-out" on animals that are close to the camera.
 The only knock here is most of the infrared emitters are focused in the center of the image.
 The edges of the pictures can be darker than the center.

-Video resolution is identical to last year.
 The big difference this year is their smart video technology (aka Dynamic Video).
 When this is turned on, the camera will record daytime videos as long as there is activity in front of the camera.
 When an activity has stopped for 4 seconds, the video stops recording.
 This is designed to keep the video from shutting off at pre-determined intervals just as the action is getting started.

 In the past, many people get confused with the megapixel rating trail camera manufacturers advertise.
 Companies inflate the mpxl rating to attract eyes to their products.
 They do this through interpolation, which digitally adds megapixels to a photo without actually improving the picture.